fbpx

 • Exercising a statutory right or privilege (attempting or organizing a union, engaging in political activities, etc.)

-• Performing a legal duty (taking time off to serve on a jury; to serve as a witness in court, taking time off for military service, etc.)
+• Performing a legal duty (taking time off to serve on a jury, serving as a witness in court, taking time off for military service, etc.)

 • Reporting a violation of a public or statute importance